 submissions.
 Though we occasionally publish special, thematic issues, most

 issues treat a broad range of topics.
 So, please, feel free to submit all of

 your African-related work.

 If you have any further questions, you may contact the

 editors at firstname.lastname@example.org.

 Book reviews should be limited to 750-1000 words.
 An abstract is not required.
 For more

 information on submitting a book review, or requesting a book to review, please

 If you are submitting anything relating to

-artwork, arts, art-review, music, performance, exhibition review etc. please
+artwork, arts, art-review, music, performance, poetry, exhibition review etc. please

 submit it to our Arts Editor at email@example.com.